-All staff within programme team are actively encouraged to develop their research profile, through engaging in CPD activities, conference presentations, engaging with professional bodies and attaining professional qualifications.
+All staff within programme team are actively encouraged to develop their research profile, through presentation at conferences, written research publications and contribution to books.

 The programme team use research, scholarly and professional activity to inform the curriculum throughout their subject specialism.
-For example Paul Battersby, who was recently elected onto the board of directors for the Acupuncture Association for Chartered Physiotherapists, is a member of the Chartered Society for Physiotherapists and the Health Professions Council and brings a wealth of experience linking into both education and within professional practice.
-Paul supports the current programmes in the areas of Chinese medicine and acupuncture, complementary therapies, anatomy and applied physiology, nutrition and applied business practice.
+For example Paul Battersby was recently elected onto the board of directors for the Acupuncture Association for Chartered Physiotherapists.
+As a member of the Chartered Society for Physiotherapists and the Health Professions Council he brings a wealth of experience linking into both education and within professional practice.
+Paul supports the current programmes in the areas of Chinese medicine and acupuncture, complementary therapies, anatomy and applied physiology, nutrition and applied business practice Paul plans to focus specifically on the integration of theory and practice on the new programme.